-The point is that wearables, bionics, AI, virtual/mixed/augmented reality – all bleeding edge technologies that (literally) are reshaping how we work, interact, learn, and live – are doing so as ‘other’ to our individual, biological selves.
-Ironically, what we dubbed as ‘smart’ technology has begun to seem ill-equipped for where we are going.
+The point is that wearables, bionics, AI, virtual/mixed/augmented reality (VR/XR/AR) – all bleeding edge technologies that (literally) are reshaping how we work, interact, learn, and live – are doing so as “other” to our individual, biological selves into the Fourth Wave.
+Ironically, what we dubbed as “smart” technology has begun to seem ill-equipped for where we are going.
 We’ve reached a new juncture where tracking and data analytics have given way to capabilities that some say may accelerate human evolution.

 This shift has massive implications for consumers, companies, cultures, and countries.
 It poses questions about human adaptability.
 How much can we enhance our cognitive abilities before we lose fundamental human qualities?
 Will rejecting augmentation be a new way that people are classified, hired, employed?
 While many of these questions seem like part of a plot twist in an episode of Black Mirror, the looming opportunities and risks demand a future-focused approach.

-With the broad consumer adoption of smart, IOT technologies, biodigital conversion became an everyday reality.
-With IOE, people and machines became even more tightly integrated into the critical infrastructure.
+With the broad consumer adoption of smart, IoT (Internet of Things) technologies, biodigital conversion became an everyday reality.
+With IoE (Internet of Everything) people and machines became even more tightly integrated into the critical infrastructure.
 That poses enormous yet unforeseen risks.
 It also represents significant possible opportunities.
-Resilience will be dependent on how we understand, plan for, and adapt to both.
+Resilience will depend on how we understand, plan for, and adapt to both.